andthenenteredalex/andthenenteredalex.github.io/_posts/2017-8-23-How-to-Read-an-Analog-Clock.md

 Think of the number 12 as the finish line.
 Every time a second or minute hand passes the finish line, something new has begun.
-Each time the second hand passes the 12, (our imaginary finish line) a new minute has begun, and each time the minute hand passes the 12, a new hour has begun.
-It is called the minute hand because it points to which minute we are currently in.
+When the second hand passes 12, (our imaginary finish line), a new minute has begun.
+Each time the minute hand passes the 12, a new hour has begun.
+The second hand is called the second hand because it moves once per second and indicates which second we are in.
+The minute hand is called the minute hand because it points to which minute we are currently in.

 There are 60 seconds in one minute.
 And there are 60 minutes in one hour.

 The small hand, called the hour hand, shows you which hour it is.
 Each time the hour hand aligns with a number, that indicates that a new hour is close to beginning, or has begun.
 It moves so slowly it can be difficult to read.
 Check your minute hand to